 Now that your system has a list of the things they have to do and a list of possible issues, it’s time to put those two things together.
 For each event or activity that your system has to do, write down all of the issues that your system will realistically face.
 This article goes more in depth about what your system can do if they’ll have to face their triggers.

-In a nutshell, you want to make sure that whoever is fronting can safely front and do any necessary activates without being triggered.
+In a nutshell, you want to make sure that whoever is fronting can safely front and do any necessary activities without being triggered.
 Your system also needs to have a back up plan in case something doesn’t go as planned.

 Plan Team Meetings